PortableSheep/qJax/README.markdown

 Change Log
 ---------------------
+* **1.5.0**
+	* Changed internal queue object to expose promise methods, and added auto binding of promise events to $.ajax during queue change.
+	* Changed Queue to return queue object, so promise methods can be used for event binding.
+	* Added queueChangeDelay option to control the delay of kicking off the next ajax call, allowing time for promise usage.
 * **1.4.0**
 	* Changed the onStart/onStop/onError events to be aware of only their instance, instead of global ajax calls outside of qjax.
 		* If this is a breaking change for some, just wire up to $.ajaxStart/$.ajaxStop, since it's the same as the existing functionality.